stevenplatt/5G-mobility-simulator/README.md

 # 5G-mobility-simulator
 A simple 5G mobility simulator written in Python.

-This mobility simulator recreates the devices handoff procedure that occurs in a 5G network and was used to produce a research paper titled "Using Transition Learning to Enhance Mobile-Controlled Handoff".
+This mobility simulator recreates the devices handoff procedure that occurs in a 5G network and was used to produce a research paper titled "Using Transition Learning to Enhance Mobile-Controlled Handoff" (pending publication).

 The simulator operates based on the 23x23 grid environment shown below: